LethalCompanyCommunity/ModdingWiki/docs/dev/apis/overview.md

 ### Items & Scrap {#programming-items-and-scrap}
 - ⭐ [LethalLib by Evaisa](https://thunderstore.io/c/lethal-company/p/Evaisa/LethalLib/) allows you to add new Scrap & Shop Items.
 [The wiki page on LethalLib](/dev/apis/lethallib) links to a full tutorial to build off.

-### Dungeons
-- [LethalLib by Evaisa](https://thunderstore.io/c/lethal-company/p/Evaisa/LethalLib/) allows you to add new dungeons.

 ### Model Replacement
 - [ModelReplacementAPI by BunyaPineTree](https://thunderstore.io/c/lethal-company/p/BunyaPineTree/ModelReplacementAPI/) allows you to create your own custom player models, and swaps them out at runtime.
 [The mod's official wiki](https://github.com/BunyaPineTree/LethalCompany_ModelReplacementAPI/wiki) explains how to set up a player model.

+### Networking
+- [LC-API by 2018](https://thunderstore.io/c/lethal-company/p/2018/LC_API/) allows you send and receive messages of any serializable type.
+[The mod's GitHub wiki](https://github.com/steven4547466/LC-API/wiki/Networking) explains how to use its messaging service.
+- [LethalNetworkAPI by Xilophor](https://thunderstore.io/c/lethal-company/p/xilophor/LethalNetworkAPI/) allows you to create, send, and receive messages, events, and variables over the network.
+[The mod's official wiki](https://xilophor.github.io/LethalNetworkAPI/) explains how to use them.

 ### Sound Replacement
 - [LCSoundTool by no00ob](https://thunderstore.io/c/lethal-company/p/no00ob/LCSoundTool/wiki/828-audio-logging/) allows you to replace sounds at runtime.
 [The mod's Thunderstore wiki](https://thunderstore.io/c/lethal-company/p/no00ob/LCSoundTool/wiki/) covers how to use it.